The Clear Edge

 • Sign the contract within 1 week of agreeing

-When to fire: The Second time they delay approval more than 2 weeks.
+When to fire: The second time they delay approval more than 2 weeks.
 The pattern repeats.
 Your capacity is worth more than their indecision.

-The Compound Cost of Problem Clients
+The Compound Cost Of Problem Clients At $90K–$120K Months

 Single problem client impact: